neoforged/.github/primers/1.21.6/index.md

     - `SkyRenderer#renderSunMoonAndStars` no longer takes in the `FogParameters`
     - `UniformValue` - An interface that represents a uniform stored within an interface block.
 - `net.minecraft.client.renderer.chunk.SectionRendererDispatcher$RenderSection#setDynamicTransformIndex`, `getDynamicTransformIndex` - Handles the index used to query the correct dynamic transforms for a given section.
+- `net.minecraft.client.renderer.fog.environment`
+    - `AirBasedFogEnvironment` - An environment whose color is derived from the air of the biome
+    - `AtmosphericFogEnvironment` - The default fog environment if no other special cases match.
+    - `BlindessFogEnvironment` - An environment that activates if the entity has the blindness effect.
+    - `DarknessFogEnvironment` - An environment that activates if the entity has the darkness effect.
+    - `DimensionOrBossFogEnvrionment` - An environment that activates based on if there are any bosses or the dimension special effects.
+    - `FogEnvironment` - An abstract class that determines how the fog should render at a given location for an entity.
+    - `LavaFogEnvironment` - An environment that activates if the entity is within lava.
+    - `MobEffectFogEnvironment` - An environment that activates based on if the entity has a given mob effect.
+    - `PowderedSnowFogEnvironment` - An environment that activates if the entity is within powdered snow.
+    - `WaterFogEnvironment` - An environment that activates if the entity is within water.
+- `net.minecraft.client.renderer.texture`
+    - `AbstractTexture`
+        - `setUseMipmaps` - Sets whether the texture should use mipmapping.
+        - `textureView`, `getTextureView` - Represents the current texture view.
+    - `CubeMapTexture` - A cubemap compatible texture, textures are expected to have suffixes `_0` to `_5`.
+    - `ReloadableTexture#doLoad` is now protected
+- `net.minecraft.world.level.material.FogType`
+    - `DIMENSION_OR_BOSS` - Fog for dimension special effects or bosses.
+    - `ATMOSPHERIC` - Default fog type.

 ## Tag Providers: Appender Rewrite